Pukaskwa National Park, Canada: What to pack, what to wear, and when to go [2022]

 When to go to Pukaskwa National Park, Canada

-Based on the climate and weather in Pukaskwa National Park, the best time to go is December.
+Based on the climate and weather in Pukaskwa National Park, Canada, the best time to go is December.
 See below for details.

-Important essentials for Pukaskwa National Park, Canada
+What to wear/what to pack for Pukaskwa National Park, Canada

 Here are some general tips on what to wear in Pukaskwa National Park, as well as several items to remember to pack when traveling there.